 11 Things You Should Know About Rosh Hashanah

 The first Rosh Hashanah supposedly occurred in the Garden of Eden.
-But what does this important Jewish holiday involve today?
+But what does this important Jewish holiday—which will take place from September 18 through September 20 in 2020—involve today?

-1. It literally translates to "head of the year."
+1. Rosh Hashanah literally translates to "head of the year."

 Rosh Hashanah, the Jewish New Year, can fall any time between the fifth of September and the fifth of October on the Gregorian Calendar.
 On the Jewish calendar, it is the first day of the month of Tishrei and marks the start of the High Holy Days.
 These days are also known as the days of awe, ushering in the final phase of atonement.
 The holiday celebrates the anniversary of the creation of the world.

-2. For the month before, Jews ask for forgiveness from family and friends.
+2. For the month before rosh Hashanah, Jews ask for forgiveness from family and friends.

 In order to have a clean slate going into the New Year, Jews ask for forgiveness from those close to them.
 The idea here is that God cannot forgive transgressions against people until those wronged have forgiven.